axrp/axrp.github.io/_posts/2021-02-17-episode-4-risks-from-learned-optimization-evan-hubinger.markdown

 And this is particularly concerning because if you're in a deceptive alignment situation, the adversarial training set up no longer really works, because if you think about a deceptive aligned system, it's going to be actively looking for any possible differences between the training distribution and the deployment distribution to let it know that now it's in a situation where it can do what it wants and it doesn't have to be as afraid of corrective feedback.
 And so there's a lot of examples of the sorts of things that a deceptive model might be looking for.

 **Evan Hubinger:**
 Paul Christiano has this one example that I think is fun, and it's not necessarily realistic, but it just goes to show the way in which this can happen, which is this RSA-2048 example.
 So the RSA-2048 example goes like this.
-So RSA-2048 is this really large pseudoprime.
+So RSA-2048 is this really large pseudoprime [sic: semi-prime].
 There is this challenge to try to factor RSA-2048.

 **Daniel Filan:**
 Sorry, what's a pseudoprime?